Introduction

 Since process implementation often affects an entire organization, the way it is implemented is very important.
 Typically, a distinction can be made between abrupt, gradual and parallel implementation.
 To decide on one of the methods, these are some framework conditions that need to be taken into account:

-• Economic framework conditions
+- Economic framework conditions

 Referring to the project budget available for the process implementation.

-• Organizational framework conditions
+- Organizational framework conditions

 It is important to pay attention to the organizational structure, as it has a great influence on the success of process implementation.

-• Technical framework conditions
+- Technical framework conditions

 Raising the question of which IT applications are used or should be used.

-• Sociological/cultural framework conditions
+- Sociological/cultural framework conditions

 Corporate culture also plays an important role in deciding how to approach process implementation.

-• Personal framework conditions
+- Personal framework conditions

 The focus is on personal experiences of the individual participants and how these can be used.

-What are key success factors for successful process implementation?
+Key factors for a successful process implementation

 Considering all these framework conditions, the following success factors, are crucial for a successful process implementation: